Grilled Peaches with Ricotta, Crispy Prosciutto & Basil (Primal/Paleo, AIP, Whole30 Adaptable)

 Above and below is a sneak peak of what a plan looks like.
 Thanks to my friend, designer Kim Kalina of Green Olive Design, they are beautiful.

-Until then, dive head first into these peaches!
+Enjoy these peaches!
 If you don’t have a grill, don’t fret – I broiled some just this morning, took just a few minutes and they were fab.

 Grilled Peaches with Ricotta, Crispy Prosciutto & Basil (Primal/Optional Paleo, AIP, Whole30)